znsio/specmatic-documentation/getting_started.md

 [**Learn more about Contract Tests here.**](/documentation/contract_tests.html)

-### Consumer Side - Contract As A Stub / Smart Mock
+### Consumer Side - Contract As A Stub / Intelligent Service Virtualisation

-On the Consumer Side, we can now leverage the OpenAPI Specification as a Smart Mock to isolate our UI development and make progress independent of the Provider / API.
+We have so far established that Specmatic will keep OpenAPI spec and the API implementation in sync.
+This gives us the confidence to use the same OpenAPI spec `service.yaml` on the Consumer side for **Intelligent Service Virtualisation** with Specmatic.
+This will help us isolate our UI development and make progress independent of the Provider / API.
+Here is a sequence diagram illustrating the same where UI no longer has to interact with the real backend for testing purposes.
+UI can instead rely on Specmatic Stub which is emulating the Provider / API.

     UI (Consumer)         Specmatic Stub <- service.yaml
           | --- getPetById ---> |
           | <-- {Pet JSON} ---- |

-Here the Specmatic Stub is emulating the Provide / API.

-Before we begin, please make sure that your service.yaml file is restored to its [original state](/getting_started.html#api-specification).
+Before we begin, please make sure that your `service.yaml` file is restored to its [original state](/getting_started.html#api-specification).

 To spin up a stub server with the service.yaml we authored earlier, run below command.
 {% tabs stub %}